Mercedes GLA 250 e SUV review

 Mercedes is blazing a trail as far as interior design is concerned, revolutionising how information is presented to the driver.
 Analogue gauges are now a thing of the past, with digital screens taking their place for a modern look with greater flexibility.
 These vary in size from seven-inches to twin 10.25-inch screens in top trim levels, for a truly 'widescreen' effect.
 The MBUX infotainment software is designed to feel familiar for smartphone users, and offers intelligent voice recognition.

 Most of the interior has been adapted from the Mercedes A-Class hatchback but it's more upright here, in keeping with the SUV theme and higher seating position.
 Materials are of a high quality, there are stylish turbine-style air vents and ambient lighting gives the interior a pleasant atmosphere once it’s dark outside.
+Despite the extra weight of the battery, the suspension fitted to the A 250 e also makes it more than comfortable enough for the UK's roads.

 Practicality & boot space